meslubi2021/com.volkswagen.techchallenge/README.md

 - [domain](src%2Fmain%2Fkotlin%2Fcom%2Fvolkswagen%2Ftechchallenge%2Fdomain)

-  It contain the **Domain** entities and its business logic, concrete to each one of them.
+  It contains the **Domain** entities and its business logic.
 There could be domain services too if needed.
 It also contains needed validations to have a valid entities.

 - [infrastructure](src%2Fmain%2Fkotlin%2Fcom%2Fvolkswagen%2Ftechchallenge%2Finfrastructure)

-  It contains all **Infrastructure** components needed to make the application work (also known as "Adapters").
+  It contains all **Infrastructure** components needed to make the application work (AKA "Adapters").
 In this concrete example there is not much.
 A database and a REST controller.
 In the future, if we would need to add GraphQL, web clients, event consumers and producers (with Kafka or RabbitMQ) they would go into this package.

 Some other packages:
 - [config](src%2Fmain%2Fkotlin%2Fcom%2Fvolkswagen%2Ftechchallenge%2Fconfig)